FIVE SONGS (LIEDER), OP. 47

-Published 1868
+Published 1868.

-The aesthetic of Op.
-46 is largely continued in this
+aesthetic of Op.
+46 is largely

-set, which again begins with two Daumer songs, this time adaptations of
+continued in this set, which again begins with two Daumer songs,

-the medieval Persian poet Hafis.
-Brahms follows these rather
+this time adaptations of the medieval Persian poet Hafis.

-complex songs with two simple strophic ones, closing with an explicitly
+strophic ones, closing with an explicitly feminine sonnet by

-feminine sonnet by Goethe.
+Goethe.
 Three of the songs, Nos.
-1, 3, and 4,
+1, 3, and 4, are among

-songs (Nos.
+(Nos.
 3 and 4) are exceedingly beautiful.
 The serenity of

 No. 3 (“Sonntag”) has lent it the character of a composed folk